The BladeBeer Budget Rating - ££££

 How does it work?

 For a keg based device it really is super simple to set up and use and replacing kegs is an absolute doddle, simply insert connect the tap and pour.
 To see how easy it is take a look at the Blade setup video below…

 Now with a device that ticks so many boxes, there is a price tag to reflect it.
 The Blade is one of the premium products on the market and gets a ‘££££’ from us.

 Check out the best price at Beerwulf

 The Blade is a fantastic piece of kit albeit with a bit of a hefty price tag attached.
-If you are not going to be using it a lot and are more of a casual drinker, then this probably isn’t the one for you.
-If you can afford it and will have lots of use out of it then go for it – it’s simple to use, not too bulky and delivers quality draft at a reasonable price per pint value.
+If you are not going to be using it a lot then this probably isn’t the one for you.
+If you can afford it and will have lots of use out of it then go for it.
+It’s simple to use, not too bulky and delivers quality draft at a reasonable price per pint value.